 What Medical Malpractice Insurance Is

-Medical malpractice insurance covers physicians and allied health care professionals when patients accuse them of negligence and mistakes.
+Medical malpractice insurance is specialized professional liability coverage for physicians, dentists, and nurses to protect them when patients make accusations of negligence and mistakes.
 Policies typically pay costs that come with defending or settling malpractice lawsuits, like attorney fees, courts cost, settlement, and judgments.
 On average, physicians pay slightly less than $10,000, but some specialists can pay $34,000.

 What Is Medical Malpractice?